 To achieve this blended approach, organizations need the ability to run clusters of different types across a common infrastructure.
 This may mean running separate clusters side by side, sharing a common storage layer.
 However, greater efficiency can be achieved by using the same computing resources and repurposing them dynamically to accommodate different types of workloads.

 As organizations strive to be more agile in response to rapid-fire business requirements, mainstream data centers are adopting virtualization, containerization, and cloud computing technologies.
 Whether implemented separately or in combination, each of these offers IT the potential to use resources more efficiently, while also delivering services more responsively.
 The ability to spin up a virtualized clusters within minutes, tailored to a user’s specified level of computing needs and length of required access, can deliver massive improvements in IT resource efficiency and user satisfaction.

 Linux-clustered systems can be a challenge to deploy, manage, and monitor.
 Some IT organizations may lack the bandwidth, and operational procedures required to absorb clustered IT infrastructure into the data center.

-IT teams facing the challenge of deploying Linux-clustered systems must move quickly to implement effective management disciplines across them.
+IT teams face the challenge of deploying Linux-clustered systems and must move quickly to implement effective management disciplines across them.
 Commercial enterprises, especially, require an approach to managing clustered infrastructure that balances flexible and agile execution of business-critical workloads with efficient and effective utilization of IT resources.
 Over time, most organizations determine that a vendor-independent, commercial-grade cluster management platform is required to achieve this optimal balance.